-Serving at the Tomb of the Unknown Soldier (Tomb) was a defining period in the lives of Tomb Guards.
-Although Tomb Guards come from every state in the United States of America (U.S.) and every walk of life, they are forever bonded through their shared experience of service at the Tomb.
+Serving at the Tomb of the Unknown Soldier (TUS) was a defining period in the lives of many Tomb Guards.
+Although Tomb Guards come from every state in the United States of America (US) and every walk of life, they are forever bonded through their shared experience of service at the Tomb.
 A strong bond was formed through an extremely demanding and humbling experience.

-Tomb Guards are handpicked and rigorously trained.
-The duty at the Tomb is not for everyone, with the majority of soldiers who begin Tomb Guard training failing.
-Tomb Guards describe their service as a privilege and an honor, and are undeniably proud of their service.
-They are part of an unbroken chain of soldiers dating back to 1926.
-The ideals of the Tomb became the Guidepost for their lives, as well as a motivating factor and measuring stick for future endeavors.
+Tomb Guards are handpicked and rigorously trained, and the describe their service as a privilege and an honor, and are undeniably proud of their service.
+They are part of an unbroken chain of Soldiers dating back to March 25, 1926.
+The ideals of the Tomb became the guidepost for their lives, as well as a motivating factor and measuring stick for future endeavors.
 The Sentinel’s Creed is the Tomb Guard standard.
 The 99 words of the creed capture the true meaning of their duty.
 You will often hear the words “Line-6” proudly uttered by Tomb Guards as they converse with each other or with their chain of command.

 Who Are the Tomb Guards?

 The soldiers who stand guard at the Tomb of the Unknown Soldier are hand picked and rigorously trained.
 They have come from every state in the union, every walk of life.
 There are men and women.
 For some this is their first unit in the Army, others are veterans of many years.
 Over the years there have been Regular Army and Draftees.

 As a Tomb Guard you are asked many different questions by the public, but the one that we hear the most is: "When did you join the Marines?"